surya818/GoLang-API-Test-framework/README.md

 1. Clone this repo </br>
 2. Navigate to root directory of the repo </br>
 3. Run the command make docker-run to start the server
 4. Verify the server started on docker container and exposed on port 18080.
-Verify running curl or equivalent http://localhost:18080 for a 404 error
+Verify running curl or equivalent http://localhost:18080 for a 404 response
 6. For an easy to read HTML report , install the go library ==> ** go install github.com/vakenbolt/go-test-report@latest **
 6. Run ** go test -v -json ./... | go-test-report** </br>
 5. Verify Test results in test-report.html </br>